jorgeiglesiasc/advanced-rfsoc-front-end/README.md

 ## How to use it

 This section details how to proceed in order to use the front-end with either a RFSoC4x2 or a ZCU208.
-It is recommended to use a ZCU208, since the RFSoC4x2 does not allow reaching an optimal data transmission speed with 4 chains.
+It is recommended to use a ZCU208, since the RFSoC4x2 does not allow reaching an optimal data transmission speed with four chains.
 This tutorial assumes that the user have or know how to install Vivado, VitisHLS, MATLAB and GNURadio and is using Linux.
+The tutorial is made with the ZCU208 but is analogous for the RFSoC4x2:

+1. Install the pynq boot image v3.0.1 inside of an SD card (https://www.pynq.io/boards.html), insert it into the device and check that the board boot is in SD card mode.
+2. Execute *git clone https://github.com/jorgeiglesiasc/advanced-rfsoc-front-end.git* in the terminal.
+3. Go to _*/advanced-rfsoc-front-end/Vivado/ZCU208_ and copy the bitstream file (.bit) and the hardware handoff file (.hwh).
+4. Go to _*/home/xilinx/pynq/overlays/base_ folder inside the ZCU208 and change the .bit and the .hwh.
+It is important not to change the name of any of the two files.

 ## Conclusion